3dgopnik/comfyui-arena-suite/docs/en/nodes.md

 This page lists all Arena nodes shipped with the package, their purpose and socket signatures.
 Socket names match the ComfyUI interface.

+## AutoCache web overlay

+The suite ships with the `web/extensions/arena_autocache.js` front-end extension, which automatically hooks into ComfyUI and listens to the `summary_json`/`warmup_json`/`trim_json` sockets.
+On every update it:

+- parses the JSON payload and renders the status line together with `ui` details;
+- draws progress bars for audit, warmup, trim, and overall cache usage;
+- color-codes the node header according to the severity (`ok`/`warn`/`error`);
+- surfaces warnings about missing models, warmup errors, and JSON parsing problems.

+The overlay currently covers `ArenaAutoCacheAudit`, `ArenaAutoCacheDashboard`, and `ArenaAutoCacheOps` and requires no manual configuration—just run ComfyUI with the package installed.

 ## AutoCache

 ### 🅰️ Arena AutoCache: Config (`ArenaAutoCacheConfig`)